civilKaos82/environment-variables-drill-challenge/README.md

 ### Release 5:  Setting Environment Variables in Ruby with Dotenv
-In *Release 3* we set our token as an environment variable in our Ruby process, but we had to declare the token every time we ran our script.
+In *Release 3* we set our token as an environment variable in our Ruby process, but we had to declare the variable every time we ran our script.
 In *Release 4* we set the token as an environment variable in the terminal.
-This meant that we only had to declare it once—but once every time we opened a window or tab in the terminal.
+This meant that we only had to declare it once—but once every time we open a window or tab in the terminal.
 It also made our token visible to the shell and any other processes running in the shell.

-And we're just dealing with one environment variable.
+In this challenge, we're just dealing with one environment variable.
 Imagine if we needed a handful of them.
 Or a dozen.
-We certainly wouldn't want to type them in each time with opened the terminal.
+We certainly wouldn't want to type them in each time we open the terminal.

 The [Dotenv][] gem can help us.
 This gem provides an executable that we can use when running an application.
 It reads the contents of a `.env` file.
 In the `.env` file, we can declare each of our environment variables on a separate line: